 The task force approach is important, but "physical plant is the first response team in any disaster," Sykes said, "so our people have to be trained, no matter what the nature of the emergency.
 Training is a necessity."
-His department does ongoing training in various issues affecting college and university facilities, such as asbestos or hazardous chemicals and materials.
+His department does ongoing training in various issues affecting college and university facilities, such as asbestos or hazardous chemicals and in," Sykes said.

-Training outside the department also is important, he said.
-"It is critical to be prepared; all elements have to fit in," Sykes said.
 "The involvement of the educational campus in keeping people informed, so they won't panic, also is critical."
 For that reason, training in handling crises is open to the entire campus, he noted.
-In addition, "we have a commitment from the chief executive officer that these things are necessary and have to be done, even if it requires time and money for seminars, equipment, and training.
-That 'top-down' commitment is important," Sykes said.
+In addition, "we have a commitment from the chief executive officer that these things are necessary and have to be done, even if it requires time and money for seminars, equipment, and training, That 'top-down' commitment is important," Sykes said.